Suwayomi/Suwayomi-Server/README.md

 ## Support and help
 Join Tachidesk's [discord server](https://discord.gg/DDZdqZWaHA) to hang out with the community and to receive support and help.

-## Alternative User Interfaces for Tachidesk server
+## User Interfaces for Tachidesk server
 Currently there are three known interfaces for Tachidesk:
 1. [webUI](https://github.com/Suwayomi/Tachidesk/tree/master/webUI/react): The react SPA that Tachidesk is traditionally shipped with.
 2. [TachideskJUI](https://github.com/Suwayomi/TachideskJUI): A Jetbrains Compose Native app, re-uses components made for the upcoming Tachiyomi 1.x